szwacz/electron-boilerplate/README.md

 Remember to respect the split between `dependencies` and `devDependencies` in `package.json` file.
 Your distributable app will contain modules listed in `dependencies` after running the release script.

-Side note: If the module you want to use in your app is a native one (not pure JavaScript but compiled C code or something) you should first  run `npm install name_of_npm_module --save` and then `npm run postinstall` to rebuild the module for Electron.
+Side note: If the module you want to use in your app is a native one (not pure JavaScript but compiled binary) you should first  run `npm install name_of_npm_module --save` and then `npm run postinstall` to rebuild the module for Electron.
 You need to do this once after you're first time installing the module.
 Later on the postinstall script will fire automatically with every `npm install`.

 ## Working with modules